YouTube Shorts Algorithm — What Actually Gets Views

 What Makes Someone Swipe

-A static talking head with neutral expression.
+A static talking head with a neutral expression.
 A title card with no visual context.
 A wide establishing shot.
-Anything that looks like the video is still “loading up” to its point.
-Darkness or low contrast in the frame.
+Anything that signals the video is still “loading up” to its point.
+Low contrast or darkness in the frame.
 The creator’s face filling the screen before they’ve said or done anything interesting.

-The talking-head opening is the most common mistake I see from creators transitioning from long-form to Shorts.
-In long-form, opening with your face builds parasocial connection.
-In Shorts, it’s a swipe trigger because it signals “this person is about to talk at me” rather than “something is happening right now.”
+That’s what makes this transition so brutal for creators moving from long-form to Shorts.
+In long-form, opening with your face builds parasocial connection — it works, genuinely.
+In Shorts, it’s a swipe trigger, because it signals “this person is about to talk at me” rather than “something is happening right now.”
+Same instinct, completely different outcome depending on format.
+The Shorts algorithm isn’t sentimental about that distinction.

-The Shorts algorithm isn’t magic or mysterious.
-It’s a feedback machine that measures whether viewers finish your video and come back for more.
-Give it those two signals consistently — strong watch-through, re-watch behavior — and it will distribute your content.
+This new understanding took shape over several months and eventually evolved into the systematic approach Shorts creators now study and replicate today — watch-through first, re-watch second, first frame always.
+The algorithm isn’t magic or mysterious.
+It’s a feedback machine measuring whether viewers finish your video and come back for more.
+Give it those two signals consistently and it will distribute your content.
 The hook gets them to frame 10.
 The length keeps them to frame 600.
 The first frame decides if any of that happens at all.

 Start there.